golanlevin/60-212/2026/assignments/resources/gemini/README.md

-# Canvas Describer: Gemini API Key Setup
+# Gemini API Key Setup

 This project is a p5.js sketch that sends your drawing to the Google Gemini API and displays Gemini's response below the canvas.